 They follow up with hard-to-contact leads.
 Field reps might even give on-site product demonstrations.

 Your field sales team can check in on prospects and existing accounts.
-They are either creating buyer awareness to generate new leads or encourage repeat buys from loyal customers.
+They are either creating buyer awareness to generate new leads or encouraging repeat buys from loyal customers.

 6. Account Executive

-Sales account execs are sometimes viewed as the rockstars of the team.
+Sales account execs are sometimes seen as the rock stars of the team.

 They are the closers, the negotiators, and those who seemingly have an answer for every objection.
 While valuable in their own right, they specialize in one thing: finalizing the deal.